skullernet/pakserve/README.md

 ### LogTimeStamps
 If "true", prefix log lines with time stamps.
 Default "false".

+## Signals

+Upon receiving SIGHUP server will rescan all search paths specified in config file.
+This can be used for adding or removing pack files without restarting the server.

-## Caveats
+## Notes

-* Modifying or removing packfiles while server is running will cause bad things to happen.
-Regular files on disk can be added/removed/modified anytime.
+* Modifying packfiles while server is running will cause bad things to happen.
+* Packfiles can be added/removed while server is running, provided SIGHUP is sent afterwards to rescan the search paths.
+Regular files on disk can be added/removed anytime.
 * Server does not dynamically compress content.
 Data must be pre-compressed and stored in .pkz for this to work.
 However, server *will* dynamically decompress content if client doesn't support compression.